 The Karl Gustav Nieritz Library

-Volumes 1, 2, 3, 4, 5, 6, 7, and 8 are now available (each volume contains on average 3 different books by Nieritz)....
+Volumes 1 through 12 are now available (each volume contains on average 3 different books by Nieritz)....
 Please at least order the first volume and see how wonderful these books are.

 Please consider the below for yourselves, your children and grandchildren, homeschool group, church library, Christian school library, even to donate to your local public library, etc.

 I am reading each and every one of these as I produce them and they are captivating and delightful, and each seems better than the previous; children's Protestant novels, based partly on European history, embedded with Scripture and moral principles.
 I think that I have now read more children's books as an adult than I did as a child.
 These are pre-teen and up, I imagine.